GENI-NSF/geni-tools/README-omni.txt

     Given a slice, and your request rspec file, you are ready to allocate resources by creating slivers at each of the AMs.
 Note you must specify the URL or nickname of the aggregate where you want to reserve resources using the `-a` option.
+Note also that here we show a local file for the rspec, but you can supply a URL.

  In AM API v1:
 `omni.py -V 1 createsliver -a pg-utah1 MySlice request.rspec`